Sex Crimes & Sexual Assault Defense Lawyer In New Jersey

 Aggravated Criminal Sexual Contact (2C:14-3a) is a Third Degree Crime, which has a maximum penalty of 5 years in prison.

-Criminal Sexual Contact (2C:14-3b) is a Fourth Degree Crime, which has a maximum penalty of up to 18 months in prison.
+Criminal Sexual Contact (2C:14-3b) is a Fourth Degree Crime, which has a maximum penalty for criminal sexual contact conviction of up to 18 months in prison.

 More on criminal sexual contact charges here.